basvandenberg/ng-select/README.md

 ```

-The optional parameters will be set to there default value if they are not
-defined.
-They can off course also be bound to a variable in the compontent
+The optional parameters can also be bound to a variable in the component's
 class.

 ```html